vintaminm/TravelFinder/README.md

 - `app.py`
   Main Streamlit application.
 Contains:
-  - Amadeus API calls for flight prices and airport coordinates
+  - API calls (Amadeus and Open‑Meteo)
-  - Open‑Meteo API calls for historical weather
-  - data cleaning and aggregation logic
+  - data cleaning and aggregation
-  - scoring functions for price and comfort
+  - scoring logic for price and comfort
-  - visualization code and the Streamlit user interface
+  - visualizations and the web user interface

 - `README.md`
-  This file: project summary, citations, and instructions for running `app.py`.
+  This file: project description, instructions, and data source citations.

 ---